Aklan State University

+Mandate

+ASU is mandated primarily to provide advanced instruction and professional training in agriculture, science and technology, education, and other related fields, undertake research and extension services, and provide progressive leadership in these areas, provided that the university does not stray from its original mandate as a primarily agricultural institution.

+As depicted in its official logo, the university has a four-pronged function: instruction, research, extension, and production.

 Campuses

-Banga (main) campus
+ASU - Banga

-The university has five campuses, the biggest of which is located in Banga, occupying 100 ha of land below Manduyog Hill, a tourist attraction famous for its life-sized Way of the Cross.
+The university's biggest campus is located in Banga, occupying 100 ha of land below Manduyog Hill, a tourist attraction famous for its life-sized Way of the Cross.

-The campus is home to the College of Agriculture, Forestry, and Environmental Science (CAFES), College of Teacher Education, School of Arts and Sciences, School of Veterinary Medicine, Graduate School transferred to New Washington Campus, and the most recent school the School of Management Sciences previously under the School of Arts and Sciences, and now under by the supervision of CAFES.
+ASU - Banga is home to the College of Agriculture, Forestry, and Environmental Science (CAFES), College of Teacher Education (CTE), College of Business and Management (CBM, formerly the School of Management Sciences or SMS), College of Arts and Sciences (formerly the School of Arts and Sciences or SAS), College of Nursing (newly created college, formerly under the SAS), and the School of Veterinary Medicine (SVM).

-The campus has a swimming pool, dormitories, and a university hotel that also caters to non-ASU people.
+The campus has a swimming pool, dormitories, and a university hotel that also caters to non-ASU guests.
+It also houses the Regional Center for Climate Change (RCCC), the Akeanon Studies Center for Heritage, Diversity, and Educational Innovation, and the Natural Fiber Technology Resource Center (NFTRC).

+Several national agencies also have their regional and provincial offices within the campus under usufruct agreements, such as the Agricultural Training Institute (ATI) - Regional Training Center VI, the Civil Service Commission - Aklan Field Office, and the Bureau of Fire Protection - Office of the Aklan Provincial Fire Marshal.

-Kalibo campus
+ASU - Kalibo

-The campus in Kalibo, the provincial capital of Aklan, is home to the College of Industrial Technology formerly known as School of Industrial Technology.
-ASU-Kalibo Campus is also called the ASU-CIT.
-Located in Andagao, a busy area in Kalibo, ASU-Kalibo is the smallest of the five campuses, occupying 8 ha, yet with the biggest number of student enrolled and the highest income earner among the five ASU campuses.
+The campus in Kalibo, the provincial capital of Aklan, is home to the College of Industrial Technology (CIT), College of Industrial Education (CIE), College of Computer Studies (CCS), and College of Engineering and Architecture (CEA).
+Located in Andagao, a busy area in Kalibo, ASU-Kalibo is the smallest of the five campuses, occupying 8 ha, yet has the second-biggest number of students enrolled and is the highest income earner among the five ASU campuses.

 Before its integration into ASCA in 1999 and eventually becoming the College of Industrial Technology of Aklan State University, it was a separate institution known as the Roxas Memorial School of Arts and Trades (RMSAT) established in 1960 by virtue of Republic Acts 1952 and 2417 authored by Cong.
 Hon.
 Godofredo P. Ramos and Cong.
 Jose B. Legaspi, respectively.
 On June 10, 1983, RMSAT became a national college by virtue of Batas Pambansa Blg.
 471 authored by Assemblyman Jose T. Tumbokon.
 RMSAT since then became known as the Roxas Memorial College of Arts and Trades (RMCAT).